BenjiKeeling21/388-WFD-Cyber-Comp-Entry/README.md

  - At any time, press the escape key to exit dialog

 ## To run
-- Download and extract the code
+- Download the code by pressing the "code" button and then "download ZIP file"
+- Extract the file.
+- Ensure you have both python, and pygame installed.
 - Run main.py

 - **Important: do not change the file structure or the game will not run**